OOD detection: energy

 return np.array(all_labels), np.array(all_predictions)

-# Evaluate on test data
+# Evaluate the model on the test dataset

 test_labels, test_predictions = evaluate_model(model, test_loader, device)